Shajan/CS/web/React/concepts.md

 ## One-Sentence Summary

-React lets developers describe UI as JavaScript data and functions, and React controls execution and screen updates to keep everything in sync.
+React lets developers describe UI as JavaScript data and functions, and React controls execution and screen updates to keep the UI in sync with changing data.